Dynamic-Bytes/EpicWorldGenerator-documentation/frequently-asked-questions.md

 */plugins/EpicWorldGenerator/EWGFiles # Folder with schematics.
 ```

-### 2. Where can I find pre-made configurations?
+### II.
+Where can I find pre-made configurations?

 Type `/ewg createworld` for a default preset, or visit the media channel in our [Discord](https://discord.gg/Jq3ecb3), which you can access after you [#verify-purchases](https://discordapp.com/channels/576841187256827905/588109256377499667/588110048543375391) \(make sure to carefully follow the instructions\) by clicking here: [#media](https://discordapp.com/channels/576841187256827905/576844840847802398).

-### 3. Why do "chunk borders", missing chunks and/or weird transitions appear in my world?
+### III.
+Why do "chunk borders", missing chunks and/or weird transitions appear in my world?

 In the vast majority of the cases in which this occurs, it is cuased by user-error.
 The most common reasons are as follows;